sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Component:

 : A composition of building blocks that contain SACM functions (acting on control plane, data plane or management plane).
 SACM defines a set of standard components (e.g. a collector, a broker, or a data store).
 A SACM component contains at least a basic set of control plane building blocks and can contain data plane and management plane building blocks.
 A SACM component residing on an endpoint assigns one or more SACM roles to the corresponding endpoint due to the SACM functions it is composed of.
 A SACM component "resides on" an endpoint and an endpoint "contains" a SACM component, correspondingly.
+For example, a SACM component that is composed solely of building blocks that provide information is a provider.

 SACM Component Discovery: